R Introduction Part 1

 5.replace

-replace replaces the values in x with indices given in list by those given in values.
+replaces the values in x with indices given in list by those given in values.

 data$V1=replace(data$V1,data$V1<5,0)